 From there, we’ll begin the scenic journey back to Reykjavik – stopping at a number of different places along the way, depending on the weather.
 One of the best attractions is Fjadrargljufur Canyon, whose icy-blue streak of water is sandwiched between emerald slopes on both sides.
 This is a gorgeous and photogenic place that will inspire awe and wonder in equal measure.

 We’ll drop you back in Reykjavik between 20-22:00 (8-10:00 p.m.), allowing you to chill in the city before our final day of adventures.

-On this final day you will Join us on once-in-a-lifetime experience to hike up to Geldingadalir to see an active volcanic eruption.
+On this final day, you will Join us on a once-in-a-lifetime experience to hike up to Geldingadalir to see the recently erupted volcano.
 This truly is an experience that you will never forget!
-Eruptions are rare events, and they are very hostile in nature...)
+Eruptions are rare events, and they are very hostile in na...)

-On this final day you will Join us on once-in-a-lifetime experience to hike up to Geldingadalir to see an active volcanic eruption.
+On this final day, you will Join us on a once-in-a-lifetime experience to hike up to Geldingadalir to see the recently erupted volcano.
 This truly is an experience that you will never forget!

 Eruptions are rare events, and they are very hostile in nature.
 This element of rarity, the sheer power, and the potentially destructive forces behind eruptions make them hypnotically fascinating.
 Not all eruptions are created the same, some spew ashes far up into the sky while others pump out molten magma.
 Think, liquid rocks!

 For our final stop, if you are traveling during the winter months (September - March) we'll drive out to hunt magical Northern Lights.
 Our tour of the Northern Lights starts off with the thrill of the pursuit.
 Once your guide picks you up, be prepared for the hunt.
 You’ll drive out into the unparalleled beauty of a starry night.